Sharp nonasymptotic bounds on the norm of random matrices with independent entries: Examples

 First, consider the block-diagonal matrix $X$ of the form

 where each $X_i$ is a $k\times k$ symmetric matrix with independent Rademacher entries.
-Such matrices were considered by Seginer in \cite{Seg00}, who shows by an elementary argument that $\EE\|X\|\sim\sqrt{\log n}$.
-Thus Theorem~\ref{thm:main} already yields a sharp result (and, in particular, the logarithmic term in Theorem~\ref{thm:main} cannot be eliminated).
+Such matrices are considered by Seginer in \cite{Seg00}, who shows by an elementary argument that $\EE\llVert X\rrVert \sim\sqrt{\log n}$.
+Thus Theorem~\ref{teomain} already yields a sharp result (and, in particular, the logarithmic term in Theorem~\ref{teomain} cannot be eliminated).

-On the other hand, it was shown by Sodin \cite{Sod09} that if $X$ is the Rademacher matrix where the coefficient matrix $B$ is chosen to be a realization of the adjacency matrix of a random $k$-regular graph, then $\EE\|X\|\sim \sqrt{k}\le\log^{1/4}n$ with high probability.
-Thus in this case $\EE\|X\|\sim\sigma$, and it appears that the logarithmic term in Theorem~\ref{thm:main} is missing (evidently none of our bounds are sharp in this case).
+On the other hand, Sodin \cite{Sod09} shows that if $X$ is the Rademacher matrix where the coefficient matrix $B$ is chosen to be a realization of the adjacency matrix of a random $k$-regular graph, then $\EE\llVert X\rrVert \sim\sqrt{k}\le\log^{1/4}n$ with high probability.
+Thus in this case $\EE\llVert X\rrVert \sim\sigma$, and it appears that the logarithmic term in Theorem~\ref{teomain} is missing (evidently none of our bounds are sharp in this case).

-Note, however, that in both these examples the parameters $\sigma,\sigma_*,\|B\|$ are identical: we have $\sigma=\sqrt{k}$, $\sigma_*=1$, and $\|B\|=k$ (by the Perron-Frobenius theorem).
+Note, however, that in both these examples the parameters $\sigma,\sigma_*,\llVert B\rrVert $ are identical: we have $\sigma =\sqrt{k}$, $\sigma_*=1$, and $\llVert B\rrVert =k$ (by the Perron--Frobenius theorem).
 In particular, there is no hope that the norm of sparse Rademacher matrices can be controlled using only the degree of the graph: the \emph{structure} of the graph must come into play.
-It is an interesting open problem to understand precisely what aspect of this structure controls the norm of sparse Rademacher matrices. \end{rem}
+It is an interesting open problem to understand precisely what aspect of this structure controls the norm of sparse Rademacher matrices.
+This question is closely connected to the study of random 2-lifts of graphs in combinatorics \cite{BL06}. \end{rem}

-\subsection{Acknowledgments}
+\section{Acknowledgments}

-In April 2014, one of us (ASB) attended the workshop `Mathematical Physics meets Sparse Recovery' at Oberwolfach where the question of removing the logarithmic term in the noncommutative Khintchine inequality was raised by Joel Tropp in a more general context.
-While we ultimately took a very different approach, we warmly thank Joel for motivating our interest in such problems which led us to develop the ideas reported here.
-We are grateful to Sasha Sodin, Nikhil Srivastava, and Shahar Mendelson for several interesting discussions and for providing us with a number of very helpful references.
-ASB would also like to thank Oberwolfach for its hospitality during the abovementioned workshop.
+In April 2014, one of us (ASB) attended the workshop ``Mathematical Physics meets Sparse Recovery'' at Oberwolfach where the question of removing the logarithmic term in the noncommutative Khintchine inequality was raised by Joel Tropp in a more general context.
+While we ultimately took a very different approach, we thank Joel for motivating our interest in such problems which led us to develop the ideas reported here.
+We are grateful to Sasha Sodin, Nikhil Srivastava and Shahar Mendelson for several interesting discussions and for providing us with a number of helpful references.
+Afonso~S. Bandeira would also like to thank Oberwolfach for its hospitality during the above-mentioned workshop.